dbcls/rdf-doctor/README.md

                         path to a tab delimited file listing incorrect and correct URI pairs for the prefix (default: predefined file in rdf-doctor)
   -l FILE, --class-dict FILE
                         path to a tab delimited file listing incorrect and correct URI pairs for the class (default: predefined file in rdf-doctor)
+  -f INPUT-FORMAT, --force-format INPUT-FORMAT
+                        This option should not normally be used.
+Because the input format is automatically determined by the file extension.
+Use it only when you want to force specification.
+If used, "turtle" or "nt" can be specified.
 ```

 ## See Also